Natchez people: Descent system

-The Natchez are noted for having an unusual social system of noble classes and exogamous marriage.
+The Natchez were noted for having an unusual social system of noble classes and exogamous marriage.
 Members of the highest ranking class, called Suns, are thought to have been required to marry only members of the lowest commoner class, called Stinkards or commoners.
-The Natchez descent system has received a great deal of academic study.
-Scholars debate how the system functioned before the 1730 diaspora and the topic has generated controversy.
+The Natchez descent system has received extensive academic study.
+Scholars debate how the system functioned before the 1730 diaspora, and the topic has generated controversy.
+(Note: See the section titled "Natchez Descent System" in Lorenz 2000.)

-Primary source documentation on the pre-1730 Natchez kinship and descent system is based on a relatively small number of French colonists who recorded information about Natchez social life between about 1700 and 1730.
-Fragmentary and ambiguous, the French accounts are the only historic accounts of Natchez society before 1730.
+Primary source documentation on the pre-1730 Natchez kinship and descent system is based on the records of a relatively small number of French colonists who documented Natchez social life between about 1700 and 1730.
+Fragmentary and ambiguous, the French accounts are the only historical accounts of Natchez society before 1730.
 Natchez oral traditions have also been studied.
 The first modern ethnographic study was done by John R. Swanton in 1911.
 Swanton's interpretations and conclusions are still generally accepted and widely cited.
 Later researchers have addressed various problems with Swanton's interpretation.
 Some researchers have proposed modifications of Swanton's model, while others have rejected most of it.

 In Swanton's interpretation, social status among the Natchez was divided into two major categories, commoners and nobility.
 The nobility was further divided into three classes (or castes) called Suns, Nobles, and Honored People.
 Noble exogamy was practiced, meaning that members of the noble classes could marry only commoners.
 A person's social status and class were determined matrilineally.
 That is, the children of female Suns, Nobles, or Honoreds were born into the status of their mothers.
 However, the children of male Suns and Nobles did not take on commoner status from their mothers, as noble exogamy and matrilineal descent would appear to dictate, but rather were ranked one class below their fathers.
 In other words, children of male Suns became Nobles, while children of male Nobles became Honored, according to Swanton.

 Many later researchers have focused on the so-called "Natchez Paradox" that Swanton's model is said to engender.
-The paradox is that if the rules described were followed strictly, over time the commoner class would become depleted, while the lower nobility classes would grow larger.
+The paradox is that if the rules described were followed strictly, over time, the commoner class would become depleted, while the lower nobility classes would grow larger.

 Three general changes to Swanton's interpretation have been proposed to address the Natchez Paradox.

-First, a type of asymmetrical descent may have been practiced in which only male children of male nobility inherited the social class one step below their fathers, while female children of male nobles inherited their mothers' commoner status in matrilineal descent.
-Related to this is the idea that the Honored category was not a social class but rather an honorific title given to commoner men and was not hereditary.
+First, a form of asymmetrical descent may have been practiced, in which only male children of male nobility inherited the social class one step below their fathers.
+In contrast, female children of male nobles inherited their mothers' commoner status through matrilineal descent.
+Related to this is the idea that the Honored category was not a social class but rather an honorific title given to commoner men, and that it was not hereditary.